oussamaelhajoui/Buzzloop/README.md

 # Buzzloop

-Buzzloop is a project aimed at developing a scalable and efficient platform for [describe project purpose here].
+Buzzloop is a project aimed at developing a scalable and efficient platform.

 ## Features